 U.S. Secretary of State John Kerry denied Iran's interpretation of the deal reached with Washington and five other world powers.
 He told reporters in Geneva the document "does not say Iran has a right to enrichment."

 The six-month agreement calls for Iran to neutralize its stockpile of uranium enriched to 20 percent - a level that is a short step away from weapons-grade.
-But it it does not prohibit Iran from continuing enrichment below the five percent level.
+But it allows Iran to continue enrichment below the five percent level.

-It also calls for Iran not to make further advances in building a heavy water nuclear reactor in the city of Arak.
-Once operational, that facility could produce plutonium, another compound used to make nuclear weapons.
+The deal also calls for Iran not to make further advances in building a heavy water nuclear reactor in the city of Arak.
+Once operational, the facility could produce plutonium, another compound used to make nuclear weapons.